MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/support/american-samoa.md

 ## <a name="hours"></a>Ore
 ### <a name="billing-support"></a>Supporto per la fatturazione:

-Inglese: Mon-Fri 6 AM-2 PM
+Inglese: Mon-Fri 6.00-14.00

 ### <a name="technical-support"></a>Supporto tecnico:

 Inglese: 24 ore al giorno, 7 giorni alla settimana

-Applicazione delle tariffe di chiamata locali
+Costo in base alle tariffe telefoniche locali